Marie Raymond: Marie Raymond in the 50s

 The 50s was an escalating time period in Raymond's success, as her work traveled all around the world.
 She exhibited her work alongside Arp, Domela, Magnelli, and Poliakoff at a traveling exhibition called ‘Klar Form - 20 artists of the Parisian school’ organized by Denise René.
 The exhibition traveled all around Europe; Copenhagen, Helsinki, Stockholm, Oslo, and Liege.
 In 1952, Raymond was selected to take part in the ‘salon de Mai’ presented at the Kamakura museum in Japan.
 Moreover, Fred and Marie were exhibited together for three days at the Franco-Japanese Institute of Tokyo and at the Museum of Art in Tokyo, organized by their son Yves during his voyage to Japan.
 Finally, Raymond was offered a solo show at the Museum of Modern Art of Kamakura.

 In 1956, the gallery Colette Allendy organized a monographic exhibition on Raymond.
 Following this exhibition, in 1957, the Stedelijk Museum in Amsterdam dedicated the artist's first retrospective called ‘Marie Raymond’.
 The collection assembled at the Stedelijk Museum was additionally presented in La Colle-sur-Loup the same year.

 In 1958, Raymond and Fred Klein separated.
 On 6 June 1962, Raymond's only son Yves Klein who would later become an emblematic figure of the nouveau réalisme movement died of a heart attack.
-The loss she suffered from his passing immensely influenced her later works, following his death she started a new series of abstract art (Astres-figures, effusions lyrqiue, astres dans l’ombre, paysage d’astres).
+The loss she suffered from his passing immensely influenced her later works, following his death she started a new series of abstract art (Astres-figures, effusions lyrique, astres dans l’ombre, paysage d’astres).

 In 1959, Marie was presented alongside her son in Germany at the inauguration of the Gelsenkirchen Opera.
 Finally, in 1960, Raymond received the Marzotto prize alongside Pierre Dmitrienko.